 Now the bathtub and the toilet aren’t the only places infested with bacteria.
 According to WebMD, bathrooms can be the home of many other harmful germs that can live in various nooks and crannies.
 Some of these germs include gastrointestinal viruses which contains norovirus and other stomach ailments.
 Enteric pathogens (which comes from contaminated foods, and return, feces) which includes E.coli, salmonella, shigella, and campylobacter.
 There are also skin and respiratory organisms such as the “staph” bacteria (staphylococcus aureus), which causes serious skin infections.
 Dermatophitic fungi including “athlete’s foot,” which comes from walking barefoot on a contaminated floor.
 There’s also a slew of other residual fungi, such as mold and mildew, which can aggravate asthma and allergy symptoms.

 Again, if you keep a regular practice of cleaning the bathroom, the likelihood of these germs truly affecting you is very minimal.
 However, it’s important to note the proper ways to clean your bathroom.
-Because if you’re not properly cleaning it, the changes of getting sick obviously increase.
+Because if you’re not properly cleaning it, the chances of getting sick obviously increase.
 Here are 10 ways you could be cleaning the bathroom all wrong.